DataDog/documentation/content/en/tracing/guide/manual_priority.md

 ---

 APM enables distributed tracing by default to allow trace propagation between tracing headers across multiple services/hosts.
 Tracing headers include a priority tag to ensure complete traces between upstream and downstream services during trace propagation.
 You can override this tag to manually keep a trace (critical transaction, debug mode, etc.) or drop a trace (health checks, static assets, etc).

-Note that this tag should only be set before any context propagation.
+Note that trace priority should be manually controlled only before any context propagation.
 If this happens after the propagation of a context, the system can’t ensure that the entire trace is kept across services.

-In regards to dropping unimportant traces, take a look at the agent docs[1] to ignore resources.
+In regards to dropping unimportant traces, it is recommended to use [resource filtering][1] at agent level to exlude traces from specific end points.

+[1]:/security/tracing/#resource-filtering

 {{< tabs >}}
 {{% tab "Java" %}}